walmartlabs/lacinia/docs/resolve/type-tags.rst

 Using record types
 ------------------

-As an alternative to ``type-with-tag``, it is possible to associate an object with a Java class; typically this is a record type created using ``defrecord``.
+As an alternative to ``tag-with-type``, it is possible to associate an object with a Java class; typically this is a record type created using ``defrecord``.

 The ``:tag`` key of the object definition must be set to the the class name (as a symbol).